johannesPhil/devops-eks-pipeline/README.md

 ## Submission Note

 This setup represents the completed infrastructure and automation groundwork using a submodule for app deployment.
 The repository includes `eks.tf`, `retail-app` (submodule), and `deploy.yml`.
 Please review the code and test with a provisioned cluster.

-## Contact

-- [Your Name/Email] for questions or extension requests.